awslabs/aws-video-transcriber/README.md

 ## Uploading Videos

-You cna upload videos from any browser and launching the site on mobile allows users to capture and upload videos directly from a mobile phone.
+You can upload videos from any browser and launching the site on mobile allows users to capture and upload videos directly from a mobile phone.

-Click on the *Upload Videos...* button to start the process.
+Click on the *Upload Videos...* button to start the video upload process.

 ## Editing Captions